 Item Description RADIUS Auth Server IP IPv4 or IPv6 address of the RADIUS server.
-Only with one of RADIUS authentications selected.
+Only with one of RA- DIUS authentications selected.
 RADIUS Auth Password RADIUS server access password.
 Only with one of RADIUS authentications selected.
 RADIUS Auth Port RADIUS server port.
 The default is 1812.
 Only with one of RADIUS authentications selected.
 RADIUS Acct Server IP IPv4 or IPv6 address of the RADIUS accounting server.
 Define only if different from the authentication and authorization server.
 Only with one of RADIUS authentications selected.
 RADIUS Acct Password Access password of RADIUS accounting server.
-Define only if different from the authentication and authorization server.
+Define only if dif- ferent from the authentication and authorization server.
 Only with one of RADIUS authentications selected.
 RADIUS Acct Port RADIUS accounting server port.
 The default is 1813.
 Define only if different from the authentication and authorization server.
 Only with one of RADIUS authentications selected.
 Access List Mode of Access/Deny list.
 Disabled - Access/Deny list is not used.
-Accept - Clients in Accept/Deny list can access the network.
-Deny - Clients in Access/Deny list cannot access the network.
+Accept - Clients in Accept/Deny list can access the network. • Deny - Clients in Access/Deny list cannot access the network.
 Accept/Deny List Accept or Denny list of client MAC addresses that set network access.
 Each MAC address is separated by new line.
-Syslog Level Verbose debugging - The highest level of logging.
+Syslog Level Logging level, when system writes to the system log.
+Verbose debugging - The highest level of logging.
 Debugging Informational - Default level of logging.
 Notification Warning - The lowest level of system communication.
-Extra options Allows the user to define additional parameters.
+Extra options Allows the user to define additional parameters for the hostapd.
+Op- tions are added as is to the end of a configuration file.
+For more in- formation, see hostapd.conf Linux man page.
+Use only if you know what you are doing.